Most tree planting campaigns fail. What has to change? – DW – 08/08/2024

 The idea behind such tree planting initiatives is simple.
 Trees remove greenhouse gas emissions from the atmosphere.
 Through photosynthesis, their leaves pull in water and planet-heating carbon dioxide, convert them into food and release oxygen as a by-product.

-However, Kagendo's tree planting endeavour isn't the only one with disappointing results.
+However, Kagendo's tree planting endeavor isn't the only one with disappointing results.
 Just take northern India's restoration efforts over the last 50 years.

 A study by environmental journal Nature Sustainability found that the "decades of expensive tree planting programs in the region have not proved effective," because they did not "increase forest canopy cover" and failed to contribute to climate change mitigation.